 Uniform Pension System: A standard pension system that treats all teachers and all taxpayers in a given state exactly the same.
-References to a "uniform pension system" as it relates to CPS expresses the desire for the Chicago Public School district to be treated exactly the same as other school districts within Illinois in terms of receiving funding from the state to cover annual teacher pension costs.
+References to a "uniform pension system" as it relates to CPS expresses the desire for CPS to be treated exactly the same as other Illinois school districts in terms of receiving state funding to cover annual teacher pension costs.